-Supreme Court arguments underway on Trump census citizenship question
+Supreme Court conservatives sympathetic toward Trump census citizenship query

-WASHINGTON (Reuters) - Closely watched arguments before the U.S. Supreme Court got underway on Tuesday on a bid by President Donald Trump’s administration to add a citizenship question to the 2020 census, a plan opponents have called a Republican effort to deter immigrants from taking part in the population count.
+WASHINGTON (Reuters) - Conservative U.S. Supreme Court justices on Tuesday appeared sympathetic toward a bid by President Donald Trump’s administration to add a citizenship question to the 2020 census, a plan opponents have called a Republican effort to deter immigrants from taking part in the population count.

+During an extended, 80-minute argument session, the court’s liberal justices voiced skepticism over the need for the question to enforce a federal voting rights law - the administration’s stated justification.

 Lower courts have blocked the question, ruling that the administration violated federal law and the U.S. Constitution in seeking to include it on the census form.

-The nine Supreme Court justices were holding an extended 80-minute argument session in the administration’s appeal, with a ruling due by the end of June.
+The court has a 5-4 conservative majority, and conservative justices signaled support toward the administration’s stance.

+Chief Justice John Roberts challenged New York Solicitor General Barbara Underwood, whose state sued the administration over the plan to add the question, saying citizenship is critical information for enforcing the Voting Rights Act.

 The case comes in a pair of lawsuits by a group of states and localities led by New York state, and a coalition of immigrant rights groups challenging the legality of the question.
 The census forms are due to be printed in the coming months.